 What Is an Employer of Record (EOR)?

 An Employer of Record (EOR) is a business that legally hires employees on behalf of another firm.
-Under this model, the EOR handles all human resources functions, such as payroll, benefits, and labor law compliance, while the client firm manages the employees’ daily operations.
+The EOR handles all human resources functions, such as payroll, benefits, and labor law compliance, while the client firm manages the employees’ daily operations.

 Which Services Does an EOR Offer?

-- Payroll Management: Processing payroll, tax reporting, and making correct deductions.
+- Payroll Management: Processing payroll, tax reporting, and correct deductions.

-- Employment and Tax Compliance: Administering compliance with international and local labor regulations and tax laws.
+- Employment and Tax Compliance: Administering compliance with local and international labor laws.

-- Benefits Administration: Providing employee benefits like health insurance, retirement schemes, and others on behalf of the client.
+- Benefits Administration: Providing health insurance, retirement schemes, and more.

 Legal Employer Model

 In an EOR model, the EOR is considered the legal employer of the employees.
-This means the EOR manages all employment-related responsibilities, including labor law compliance, taxes, and employee disputes.
-The client company directs the employees’ daily work and operations but does not take on the legal risks.
+The EOR manages all compliance, payroll, benefits, and disputes, while the client company controls employees’ daily work and performance.

 EOR Services Are Ideal For: